Shub1427/Shub1427.github.io/pages/gfx-hal-initials/rust-cargo-basics.md

 ### Cargo Features

-`features` is a wornderful option provided by Rust Cargo, which makes compiling your code conditionally.
+`features` is a wonderful option provided by Rust Cargo, which makes compiling your code conditionally.
 For Eg, If we want specific features to be enabled only for Linux, we can do so easily using `features` option.